jklzz02/Anime-Rest-API/README.md

 ```

 - Generators are used to create testing data
-- Theories and interface moqs are the preferred approach
+- Theories and interface mocks are the preferred approach

 ## Development Workflow